The Salford Red Devils can confirm that seven players have departed the club following the end of the 2017 season.

 Tickets are also available for our final home game of the 2017 season against St Helens on Thursday 21st September and are available over the phone, at the club ticket office and online here.
 Season ticket holders are reminded that their season tickets are valid for all Super 8s home games but are encouraged to look at our hospitality deal for season ticket holders against Saints.

-Ian Watson has confirmed his 19-man squad ahead of Saturday’s Super 8s clash with Huddersfield Giants at the AJ Bell Stadium.
+Ian Watson has confirmed his 19-man squad ahead of Saturday’s Super 8s clash with Huddersfield Giants at the The Salford Stadium.

 There’s two changes to last weekend’s squad as Niall Evalds returns to the side in place of Todd Carney.